 If you're convicted of a DUI, both the courts and the New Hampshire Division of Motor Vehicles (DMV) will administer penalties.
 Depending on the severity of your offense, your age, and driving history, you could face the following:

-- Driver's license revocation: Between 90 days and 2 years.
+- Driver's license revocation: Between 90 days to 2 years.

 - SR-22 filing for 3 years.

 - Completion of an Impaired Driver Care Management Program (IDCMP).

 - An ignition interlock device installed in your vehicle.

 NOTE: If you refuse to take a BAC test, you'll automatically lose your NH driver's license for 180 days.

 For general information about DUI penalties and charges in New Hampshire, please visit our DUI & DWI page.
 For specific details about your penalties, you'll need to contact a DUI attorney or the appropriate court.